triggermesh/docs/docs/guides/credentials/gcpcredentials.md

     --member "serviceAccount:my-project.svc.id.goog[triggermesh/triggermesh-controller]"
 ```

-Also the service account for the specific source, ex: pubsub:
+Also allow the service account for the TriggerMesh component you're using to impersonate the IAM (example shown for the Pub/Sub source):

 ```
 gcloud iam service-accounts add-iam-policy-binding my-sa@my-project.iam.gserviceaccount.com \